 So as a landlord why should you be concerned about land tax increasing if the tenant pays?

-Well firstly, businesses are not having a great time.
-It’s tough out there, sales are down, revenues are down, and for the most part business operating costs are not decreasing.
+Well firstly, not all businesses are doing well.
+It’s tough out there in some industries, sales are down, revenues are down, and by all accounts, business operating costs are not decreasing.

 Above all else, landlords should be aiming to retain good tenants.
-When revenues are down, business goes into cost cutting mode and moving to a cheaper premises is an obvious way of slashing annual expenditure.
+When revenues are down, businesses go into cost-cutting mode, and moving to cheaper premises is an obvious way of slashing annual expenditure.

-If your property is vacant, or will be soon, high outgoings could affect you more than you might realise.
+If your property is vacant or will be soon, high outgoings could impact you more than you might realise.
 In an already soft market, higher land tax costs bump up outgoings figures, inflating gross rents.
 Ultimately putting negative pressure on rental rates.

-Consider this, if your gross rent (rent + outgoings + GST) is too high to attract a tenant, but your outgoings are fixed and obviously GST is fixed… how do you lower your gross rental figure down to a level that’s more attractive for tenants?
+If the gross rent (rent + outgoings) is too high to attract a tenant, but your outgoings are fixed and obviously, GST is fixed… how do you lower your gross rental figure down to a level that’s more attractive for a tenant?

 You reduce your rent.
-This offsets the higher outgoings, but the portion of the gross rent you get to keep shrinks.
+This offsets the higher outgoings, but the portion you get to keep shrinks.